 Medication, behavioral therapy, and lifestyle changes can all help

 There are currently three medications approved to treat fibromyalgia pain, which Dr. Staud says have “moderate effectiveness.”
 Cognitive behavioral therapy should also be part of a fibromyalgia treatment plan, he says, because it can help people learn to respond differently to pain sensations and to stressful situations.

 Lifestyle modifications—like taking a break from a busy tour schedule—are also critical, says Dr. Staud.
 “Getting enough sleep is very important, as is proper nutrition and getting light-intensity, low-impact aerobic exercise several times per week,” he says.
 “It’s also important to reduce stressful events, because anxiety is a consistent problem in fibromyalgia patients that seems to make symptoms worse.”

 Patients should ask their doctors about other therapies and alternative remedies that might help with their specific symptoms.
-In her upcoming documentary, Gaga receives treatments for painful muscle spasms; she’s also shown getting massaged and putting ice on sore muscles during and after rehearsals.
+In her documentary, Gaga receives treatments for painful muscle spasms; she’s also shown getting massaged and putting ice on sore muscles during and after rehearsals.

 It’s associated with stigma—and often with disbelief

 Since fibromyalgia has no obvious cause or visible symptoms—and because there is no test to definitively confirm the disease—those who are diagnosed with it often have to deal with the added challenge of not being taken seriously.
 Gaga hinted at that in her Twitter message in 2017, as well.